nilshoell/latex-template/README.md

 This template is under continuous development and will be updated from time to time.

-## Licence
+## License

-The template is licensed under the CC BY-NC-SA 3.0 (http://creativecommons.org/licenses/by-nc-sa/3.0/).
+The template is licensed under the CC BY-NC-SA 4.0 (https://creativecommons.org/licenses/by-nc-sa/4.0/).
 The `.cls`-File is licensed under the LPPL v1.3c (http://www.latex-project.org/lppl).